 My first introduction to tempeh in 2009 was also in Indonesia, also being the birthplace of this fermented soy dish.
 It was at a ma n’ pa warang or restaurant on the beach in Kuta, Lombok.
 It was fried and smothered in the tastiest garlic chilli sauce – traditional Sasak flavours – and served with rice.
 On my most recent trip back to Indonesia the warang was sadly torn down to make room for new developments and because I knew I could not create a comparable reproduction, I decided to get creative with tempeh instead.

-“Tempeh is made from fermented soybeans.
+“Tempeh in these vegan meatballs is made from fermented soybeans.
 The fermentation process increases the digestibility of the soybean as well as increases some nutrient absorption including phytonutrient isoflavones genistein and daidzein.”

 Unfortunately, soy has gotten some bad press lately.
 The demonizing (and glorifying) of foods has been trending in recent years, and soybeans have caught the brunt of it.
 While highly processed soy isolates may be problematic, even naysayers of soy products can agree that fermented soybeans may offer some health benefits, and that is exactly what tempeh is.
 Soybeans are known for being exceptionally high in well-studied phytonutrients, and because tempeh contains the whole soybean, it is higher in protein, fibre and vitamins as well.

-- 2-3 green onions, greens and whites sliced
+- 3 green onions greens and whites sliced

 - 2 tbsp nutritional yeast flakes